praga-16/TSA_EXP7/README.md

 ### AIM:
-To Implementat an Auto Regressive Model using Python in
+To Implementat an Auto Regressive Model using Python in Gold Price Prediction.
 ### ALGORITHM:
 1. Import necessary libraries
 2. Read the CSV file into a DataFrame